mymanao/manao-wiki/src/content/docs/en/guides/06-linking-channel-points-to-soundboard.md

 ---
-title: Linking channel points to soundboard
+title: Linking Channel Points to Soundboard
 ---

 Biggest feature added in Manao version 2.1.0 was the Channel points manager, user can now redeem channel points to play